Mistakes that matter: a social neuropsychiatric perspective on performance monitoring

 Importantly, effective social interactions not only rely on continuous monitoring of own performance, but also require monitoring of the actions of the person one is interacting with.
 Moreover, one needs to adequately and flexibly adjust one's own actions in response to detected errors made by oneself and the other.
 The topic of social performance monitoring investigates all aspects of performance monitoring and adaptive behavior in social contexts.

-More recently, and with the help of grants from the Netherlands Organization for Scientific Research (NWO; VENI and VIDI), my research has extended into the interesting and emerging domain of social cognitive neuropsychiatry, in which we investigate disturbances in various aspects of social adaptive behavior in different psychiatric disorders.
+Over the years, and with the help of grants from the Netherlands Organization for Scientific Research (NWO; VENI and VIDI) and the Flemish Organization for Scientific Research (FWO) my research has extended into the interesting and emerging domain of social cognitive neuropsychiatry, in which we investigate disturbances in various aspects of social adaptive behavior in different psychiatric disorders, but also in healthy volunteers that score high on specific traits.
 To provide an integrated view of the different processes, we make use of various approaches and methods, such as behavioral experiments, EEG, and fMRI techniques, as well as psychopharmacological manipulations (e.g., administration of the hormone oxytocin).

 Besides the investigation of performance-monitoring processes, we also study other relevant processes that enable social action control, e.g., approach-avoidance behavior, self-other integration, social conformity, and social decision-making.
 Finally, we examine possible disturbances of these processes in different psychiatric disorders with evident social dysfunctions, such as psychopathy, social anxiety, depression, and schizophrenia.